JKot2020/List-TREAPs/README.md

 # Jason E Kotowski's Portfolio
 ## University of Akron
-### jk234@uakron.edu
+### jk234@uakron.edu (Student Email)
+### 801jkotowski@gmail.com (Personal Email)

-I am a third-year Computer Science - Systems major at the University of Akron.
+I am a fourth-year Computer Science - Systems major at the University of Akron.
 I desire to gain experience in the technical field to better further my education and pursue a career in computer science and software engineering.